 Disclaimer: This post contains affiliate links, so if you use these links to buy something we may earn a commission, at no cost to you.
 Thank you for your support.

-- 1 day Chester itinerary
+- Sample 1 day Chester itinerary

 - Chester in a day- a recap

-Most people arrive in Chester by train, with the closest airports being in Manchester and Liverpool.
-The main train station is close to all of the sights making it easy to find your way around this city.
+From both airports you can easily get to Chester by train.
+In fact most people do arrive in Chester via the train.
+And the good news is, is that the main train station is close to all of the sights making it easy to find your way around this city.
 Once you are in the city it is pretty easy to walk to most attractions.

 Chester is a popular tourist destination so you will find hotels covering all price ranges.
-If you decide to spend 24 hours in Chester, there are a few hotels located right near the train station which is lucky when carrying those heavy bags.
+There are a few hotels located right near the train station which is lucky when carrying those heavy bags.
 If you are looking at booking your best bet is to go with a hotel booking sight like hotels.com where you can compare different prices.

-Things to do- Chester in a day
+Things to do in Chester in a day